Matrixx-Devices/Matrixx-Devices.github.io/google/bluejay.md

 description: Brought to you by einargednochsson
 ---

+<b>Changelog 06 Mar 2024:</b>
+- Synced with latest source v10.3.0
+- switched gapps package(Please install everything from Playstore you like)

 <b>Changelog 25 Feb 2024:</b>
 - Synced with latest source v10.3.0
 - switched to prebuilt kernel android-14.0.0_r25